This game may have been thought to be LighterAndSofter by the graphics but [[NightmareFuel oh boy]], ''[[BloodierAndGorier they were wrong!]]''

-* [[spoiler:Adria's betrayal]], leading to [[spoiler:Diablo possessing Leah in one of the most horrific deaths in the entire series]] and [[spoiler:the rebirth of Diablo, the Lord of Terror himself, as the embodiment of all seven Great Evils in one being, the Prime Evil.
+* [[spoiler:Adria's betrayal]], leading to [[spoiler:Diablo ripping apart Leah's body, possessing her remains and reconstituting her form,]] and [[spoiler:the rebirth of Diablo, the Lord of Terror himself, as the embodiment of all seven Great Evils in one being, the Prime Evil.
 And worse, Diablo wants to [[HellInvadesHeaven destroy the High Heavens themselves]]]]. [[HolyShitQuotient Holy Shit]] does not even begin to describe it.

 ** [[spoiler:The invasion of Heaven itself.
 The High Heavens are supposed to be a place full of holy and awesomeness, even if a lot of the angels are dicks.
 But when Diablo invades, you're treated to sights like angels being tortured, ugly demonic cysts that you have to destroy to continue and the place becoming more and more Hellish as you progress to the Crystal Arch.
 And as mentioned below, not even angels are immune to Diablo's evil!]]

 ** In the shoes of Lorath Nahr, this would've counted as one during Act V, [[spoiler:when they're off to confront Adria.
 The Nephalem were so full of anger and vengeance that it just looks like [[RevengeBeforeReason they're willing to compromise the greater goal to find out Malthael's whereabouts just so they can kill Adria.]]
 When reminded that they need to get Malthael's location first, their answer is cold and as Lorath commented: "Well, that doesn't sound helpful...".
 This means we're facing with the very possibility as Tyrael feared at the end of the game: The prospect of humanity's savior being consumed with negative thoughts that they might doom others instead.]]